 - Feeding: Aerial birds catch prey in flight, often swallowing it whole without landing to consume their meal, though their flight path may be disrupted briefly as they feed.

-- Drinking: While some aerial species do not drink regularly, instead, they deriving moisture from their prey, others will dip their bills into a water surface while in flight to get a drink.
+- Drinking: While some aerial species do not drink regularly, instead, they derive moisture from their prey, others will dip their bills into a water surface while in flight to get a drink.

 - Bathing: These birds often bathe by skimming the surface of the water to wet their plumage and may shake or jostle their feathers in flight to dislodge excess water.